 (c) An employee under an annual contract of employment shall have the income from such contract averaged over the number of months covered under the contract regardless of whether the employee chooses to receive the income in fewer months.

-(a) If the representative payee resides in the same household, the total amount of Title II benefits received for the beneficiary is counted in determining the assistance group's eligibility for OWF.
+(a) When the representative payee resides in the same household, the total amount of Title II benefits received for the beneficiary is counted in determining the assistance group's eligibility for OWF.

-(4) The income of a parent ineligible to be included in the assistance group, as set forth in rule 5101:1-23-10 of the Administrative Code, is considered in determining the assistance group's eligibility and payment, except for excluded income set forth in rule 5101:1-23-20.1 of the Administrative Code.
+(4) The income of a parent ineligible to be included in the assistance group, as described in rule 5101:1-23-10 of the Administrative Code, is considered in determining the assistance group's eligibility and payment, except for excluded income described in rule 5101:1-23-20.1 of the Administrative Code.

 (5) The county agency shall explore with each assistance group the potential development of monthly income.
-The assistance group must apply for any monthly benefits to which it is entitled.
-It is not appropriate to require the assistance group to apply for lump-sum withdrawals of retirement or pension funds which would negate the drawing of monthly benefits in the near future.
+The assistance group shall apply for any monthly benefits that it is entitled.
+A county agency shall not require the assistance group to apply for lump-sum withdrawals of retirement or pension funds that would negate the drawing of monthly benefits in the near future.

 (6) The assistance group, including the person responsible for a child receiving OWF benefits, is responsible for giving information necessary for income determinations, and for taking all actions necessary to obtain unconditionally available income.

-(b) Ineligibility to participate in OWF results if the assistance group refuses to accept unconditionally available income.
+(b) Ineligibility to participate in OWF results when the assistance group refuses to accept unconditionally available income.